The Tiger in the Smoke: Plot

 Havoc and the remaining gang members follow Campion and the others to France and the now-known location of the treasure, closely pursued by Inspector Luke and the French police.
 Shortly after their arrival, all of the gang except Havoc are killed or arrested by police.
 On reaching the place where the treasure is hidden, an exhausted Havoc encounters Meg trying to retrieve the treasure herself.
-Not recognising her childhood acquaintance, Meg asks for his help in removing the treasure, which the two manage to accomplish.
-The treasure turns out to be a beautiful and unique Madonna and Child.
-Meg is moved to tears, but Havoc is horrified that all he has done has been for something he sees as worthless and unsaleable.
+Not recognising her childhood bully, Meg asks for his help in removing the treasure, which the two manage to accomplish.
+The treasure turns out to be a pristine mediaeval ivory sculpture of the Madonna and Child.
+Meg is moved to tears, but Havoc is horrified by the realisation that his quest has been all for nothing— the piece's uniqueness makes it impossible to sell off illicitly.
 A broken man, he dies while fleeing the police.

 Film

 The story was adapted for a 1956 film Tiger in the Smoke starring Donald Sinden, Muriel Pavlow, Bernard Miles (in an unusual role as a villain), and Tony Wright, but omitting the central character of Campion and handing his dialogue and scenes to other characters, particularly Inspector Luke, and changing the ending.